Michael Armitage: ‘Culture isn’t a single, well-defined line’

-For example, in the Royal Academy show, I have a group of paintings based on the 2017 elections in Kenya.
+For example, in the Royal Academy show, I had a group of paintings based on the 2017 elections in Kenya.
 I very specifically set out to make them, and my preliminary drawings, a lot of the time, were just to pin down characters that would be useful.
 There are points where compositions from Western artists are also useful, because they refer to a specific well-known narrative.

 Pathos and the twilight of the idle (2019) was made referencing an altarpiece format, because I was thinking about these figures who were acting as supporters, but also as rabble-rousers for the political party I went to see.
 I looked at documentation of other rallies, which had turned violent, and these same guys were being shot at by police.
 I thought: ‘If one of these guys dies, he will be held up as martyr for his cause,’ but it’s such a dubious position, because they’re paid to cause trouble, and it’s hard to pin down anything particularly righteous about what they’re there to present or represent.
 So, I just wanted to riff off one of those figures with a Christ-like image of a martyr, because that’s something so familiar.
 I could have that within the painting, without having to be explicit and have my thoughts written down, rather simply inferred by the composition.